 Join the best travel bloggers as they take us all over Queensland for some amazing wildlife encounters.

-Kerrie and Woody from Just Go Travelling feeding the local rock wallabies by hand.
+Contributed by Kerrie & Woody from Just Go Travelling

 One of the best wildlife experiences in Queensland is located at Granite Gorge Nature Park.
 Granite Gorge Nature Park is just 12 km from Mareeba and is engulfed within giant boulders and lush greenery.

 The Nature Park is where most people go to see wild Mareeba rock wallabies.
 Not only can you see them in their natural habitat but they are friendly towards humans.
 This means you can even feed the little cute wallabies from the palm of your hand.
 This is the only place to see Mareeba rock wallabies other than within the mountain ranges, where the rock wallabies are not so used to human contact.